-Table 119: Sector Security Bytes (SECx) bit description
+Table 119.
+Sector Security Bytes (SECx) bit description

 Bit Symbol Description 0 MOVCDISx MOVC Disable.
 Disables the MOVC command for sector x.
 Any MOVC that attempts to read a byte in a MOVC protected sector will return invalid data.
 This bit can only be erased when sector x is erased.
-1 SPEDISx Sector Program Erase Disable x.
+1 SPEDISX Sector Program Erase Disable x.
 Disables program or erase of all or part of sector x.
 This bit and sector x are erased by either a sector erase command (ISP, IAP, commercial programmer) or a 'global' erase command (commercial programmer).
 2 EDISx Erase Disable ISP.
 Disables the ability to perform an erase of sector x in ISP or IAP mode.
 When programmed, this bit and sector x can only be erased by a 'global' erase command using a commercial programmer.
 This bit and sector x CANNOT be erased in ISP or IAP modes.
 3:7 - reserved

-Table 120: Effects of Security Bits
+Table 120.
+Effects of Security Bits

 EDISx SPEDISx MOVCDISx Effects on Programming 0 0 0 None.
-0 0 1 Security violation flag set for sector CRC calculation for the specific sector.
+X X 1 Security violation flag set for sector CRC calculation for the specific sector if BOTH SPEDISx and EDISx for this section are erased.
 Security violation flag set for global CRC calculation if any MOVCDISx bit is set.
 Cycle aborted.
 Memory contents unchanged.
 CRC invalid.
-Program/erase commands will not result in a security violation.
-0 1 x Security violation flag set for program commands or an erase page command.
+Program/erase commands will not result in a security violation. x 1 х Security violation flag set for program commands or an erase page command.
 Cycle aborted.
 Memory contents unchanged.
 Sector erase and global erase are allowed.
-1 x x Security violation flag set for program commands or an erase page command.
+1 Х X Security violation flag set for program commands or an erase page command.
 Cycle aborted.
 Memory contents unchanged.
 Global erase is allowed.